kubeflow/kfp-tekton/guides/kfp_tekton_install.md

 3. Visit [KFP Tekton Admin Guide](/guides/kfp-admin-guide.md) for how to configure kfp-tekton with different settings.

-## Upgrade Multi-Users KFP-Tekton on Kubeflow
+## Upgrade to Multi-User KFP-Tekton on Kubeflow

-1. If you haven't installed Kubeflow 1.3+, Follow the [Kubeflow install instructions](https://www.kubeflow.org/docs/ibm/deploy/install-kubeflow-on-iks/#kubeflow-installation) to install Kubeflow with multi-users.
+1. If you haven't installed Kubeflow 1.3+, Follow the [Kubeflow install instructions](https://www.kubeflow.org/docs/ibm/deploy/install-kubeflow-on-iks/#kubeflow-installation) to install Kubeflow with multi-user capabilities.

-2. To upgrade the Multi-Users version of KFP-Tekton, custom task controllers, and core Tekton controller, please run
+2. To upgrade to the Multi-User version of KFP-Tekton, custom task controllers, and core Tekton controller, please run

    ```shell
    kubectl apply -k manifests/kustomize/env/platform-agnostic-multi-user